 Recipe FAQ's

 Yes.
 The butter won't chill as quickly, so try to give them another 10 minutes, if you can.
 If pressed for time, don't worry about it.
-I've rushed baking my biscuits before and they came out amazing.
+I've gone straight to baking my biscuits without chilling and they still came out flaky.
+The chill time is just extra insurance.

 Yes, you can and should!
 My suggestion is to follow the instructions in my Freezer Biscuit Recipe to freeze some, or all, of your biscuits ahead and bake them from frozen when you have a biscuit emergency!

-In my opinion, biscuits should be reheated before eating.
+In my opinion, biscuits made with butter should be reheated before eating.
 Butter, in its natural state is a solid.
-When eating cold biscuits, they will taste and feel like they are dry.
-Reheating them, even for a few minutes, will soften the butter and return them to their original delicious flavor.
+When eating cold biscuits, they will feel and taste like they are dry.
+Reheating them, even for a few minutes, will soften the butter and return them to their original delicious flavor and texture.

 Storage and Reheating